aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/technical-articles/comparison-migration/migrating-from-earlier-versions-of-aspose-cells/public-api-changes-in-aspose-cells-8-9-1/_index.md

 MemoryFontSource sourceMemory = new MemoryFontSource(System.IO.File.ReadAllBytes(fontFile));

-//Setting font sources
+// Setting font sources

-FontConfigs.SetFontSources(new FontSourceBase[] { sourceFolder, sourceFile, sourceMemory});
+FontConfigs.SetFontSources(new FontSourceBase[] { sourceFolder, sourceFile, sourceMemory });

 {{< /highlight >}}

 {{% alert color="primary" %}}

-Both FontConfigs.SetFontFolder & FontConfigs.SetFontFolders methods accept a Boolean type second parameter.
-Passing true as second parameter will direct the Aspose.Cells APIs to search the sub folders for the fonts files.
+Both FontConfigs.SetFontFolder and FontConfigs.SetFontFolders methods accept a Boolean‑type second parameter.
+Passing **true** as the second parameter will direct the Aspose.Cells APIs to search the subfolders for the font files.

 {{% /alert %}}

-Aspose.Cells for .NET also allows to configure the font substitution.
+Aspose.Cells for .NET also allows you to configure font substitution.
 This mechanism is helpful when a required font is not available on the machine where conversion has to take place.
-Users can provide a list of font names as alternative to the originally required font.
-In order to achieve this, the Aspose.Cells APIs have exposed the FontConfigs.SetFontSubstitutes method which accepts 2 parameters.
-The first parameter is of type string, which should be the name of the font that needs to be substituted.
-The second parameter is an array of type string.
-Users can provide a list of font names as substitution to the original font name (specified in the first parameter).
+Users can provide a list of font names as alternatives to the originally required font.
+To achieve this, the Aspose.Cells APIs expose the FontConfigs.SetFontSubstitutes method, which accepts two parameters.
+The first parameter is of type **string** and should be the name of the font that needs to be substituted.
+The second parameter is an array of **string**; users can provide a list of font names as substitutions for the original font name (specified in the first parameter).

-Here is simple usage scenario of FontConfigs.SetFontSubstitutes method.
+Here is a simple usage scenario of the FontConfigs.SetFontSubstitutes method.

 **C#**